 8. Get peer and professional writing feedback

 The final step to revising a draft is having others read your work.
 You may already have writing friends or belong to a writing group, or you might want to find a group.
 You can also use the Now Novel Groups section to submit extracts of your work in progress for feedback from our community.
 Working with a writing coach is also a viable way to take your manuscript to a higher level.
 Learn more about our mentoring services here.
+Or do you need thorough, thoughtful and constructive feedback on your finished draft (or what you have so far)?
+Learn about our editing services and request a no-obligation quote here.

 What is your top tip for self-editing fiction?